AdobeDocs/commerce-cloud-service.en/help/cloud-guide/architecture/pro-architecture.md

 ### Recovery Time Objective

 RTO depends on the size of the storage.
 Large EBS volumes take more time to restore.
-Restoration times may vary depending on the size of your database:
+Restoration times may vary depending on the size of your database.
+Contact your customer success manager for details.

-- A large database (200+ GB) can take 5 hours
-- A medium database (150 GB) can take 2 1/2 hours
-- A small database (60 GB) can take 1 hour

 ## Pro cluster scaling